 - Ask yourself if what you heard is actually attainable and make adjustments

-- Meet with all trades together once a week.
+- Meet with all the owner, architect, and trades together once a week.

 - Follow Up on commitments and hold everyone accountable